Lakers vs. Grizzlies: Betting Trends, Record ATS, Home/Road Splits

 Additional Grizzlies Insights & Trends

-- Memphis has a 3-7 record against the spread while going 4-6 overall in its last 10 games.
+- Memphis is 3-7 against the spread and 4-6 overall in its past 10 contests.

-- The Grizzlies have hit the over in five of their last 10 games.
+- Five of the Grizzlies' last 10 outings have hit the over.

 - Memphis has put together a 28-13 ATS record and a 34-7 overall record in games it scores more than 116.6 points.